crsh/papaja/README.md

 - Citations may mess with RStudios syntax highlighting in the current line.
 Incorrect highlighting following a citation does not necessarily indicate incorrect syntax.
 - When using the R-Package [`xtable`](http://cran.r-project.org/web/packages/xtable/index.html) to produce LaTeX-tables, the caption is set to the left page margin (s. the [example manuscript](https://github.com/crsh/papaja/blob/master/example/example.pdf)).
 This is a more general issue of the `apa6` document class.
 It can be resolved using `\captionbox` instead of `\caption` (see my [SE question](http://tex.stackexchange.com/questions/42209/centering-tables-in-document-class-apa6)), which is AFAIK not possible with `xtable()`.
 Try  `apa_table()`.
 - Printing PDF from RStudio's PDF viewer can produce weird results.
 If you want to print your manuscript I suggest you use any other PDF viewer of your choice.

+## Other journal templates
+Obiously, not all journals require manuscripts and articles to be prepared according to APA guidelines.
+If you are looking for other journal article templates, the following list of other `rmarkdown`/`pandoc` packages and templates may be helpful:

+- [rticles](https://github.com/rstudio/rticles): The rticles package includes a set of R Markdown templates that enable authoring of R related journal and conference submissions.
+- [Michael Sachs' pandoc journal templates](https://github.com/sachsmc/pandoc-journal-templates): Pandoc templates for the major statistics and biostatistics journals

+If you know of other packages and templates, drop us a note, so we can add them here.